02 August 2017

 Larger groups may be interested in villa stays on the island.
-Prices, location and amenities of the villas vary immensely so I spent some time traveling to different parts of the island to see what each location has to offer.
+Prices, location and amenities of the villas vary immensely so I spent some time travelling to different parts of the island to see what each location has to offer.
 Some of the positions of the villas are truly spectacular, perched high on hills with mesmerising, uninterrupted views out to the Aegean.
 The majority of the villas I saw were not within walking distance of any restaurants or beaches so they work best as a base from which to do day trips.

 If you’re in search of a more rugged and beautiful Mykonos, away from the crowds of Mykonos Town, a villa further north can be a great option.
 The further you get from the main thoroughfare, the more the prices come down and the selection of villas in prime waterfront locations goes up.
 I saw a wonderful villa close to Kalafati Beach only a stone’s throw from the water, surrounded by a small farm with young calves and foals frolicking in the fields, it was idyllic to say the least!

 For couples looking for a peaceful escape, there are a couple of small hotels on the island too.
-My favorite was Kirini My Mykonos Retreat, a small hotel which has been converted from a sprawling private villa is spread out across three separate terraces, all with infinity pools.
+My favourite was Kirini My Mykonos Retreat, a small hotel which has been converted from a sprawling private villa is spread out across three separate terraces, all with infinity pools.
 The hotel’s gardens which are staggered on various levels are heavy with the smell of herbs and pretty wild flowers tangle their way around the terrace walls.
 It was here that I could really relax and it would make a brilliant spot for anyone looking for peace and quiet but still within a €20 taxi ride of Mykonos Town.
 They have a small private swimming platform at the foot of the cliffs which you can walk down to for a morning swim.
-It was wonderful down there until I was nearly blown into the sea by a helicopter coming into land at a neighboring villa.
+It was wonderful down there until I was nearly blown into the sea by a helicopter coming into land at a neighbouring villa.
 A gentle reminder I was in Mykonos!

 Eat, Drink & Party